 SMS Marketing Laws: the TCPA and the Do Not Call List

 The TLDR: Don’t send SMS marketing to someone for whom you don’t have their express consent to send mobile marketing messages to their cell phone.
 The slightly longer version: The Telephone Consumer Protection Act (TCPA) lays out what telemarketers must do, must not do, and may and may not do, and part of that is that they must honor the Do Not Call (DNC) list.
 That means that they must not initiate marketing calls and solicitations to any telephone number that is on the DNC.

-In 2016 the FCC issued an ‘enforcement advisory’ that articulates and makes extremely clear that the rules and regulations set forth in the TCPA also apply to SMS marketing by text message.
+In 2015 the FCC issued a Declaratory Ruling and Order that articulates and makes extremely clear that the rules and regulations set forth in the TCPA also apply to SMS marketing by text message.
 So if you send an SMS marketing message to someone whose phone number is on the Do Not Call list, and you don’t have their express consent to send them a marketing message, you have just violated Federal law.

 If you want to read even more about this, see our article The Federal Do Not Call (DNC) Registry and the TCPA as it Applies to SMS Marketing.

 How to Do SMS Marketing Right